olariagrupo/olariagrupo.github.io/README.md

 - `url`: URL

 **Homepage** is configurable in the `homepage.yaml` by:
-- `quote`: A quote of your choice.
+- `quote`: The quote of your choice.
 - `author`: The author of the quote.
-- `background`: An background image for your front page.
+- `background`: The background image for your front page.

 ## Demo & Personal Use